Alaleham/PB-CT-DF-signal/README.md

-# XArrayLibrary
+# PB-CT-DF-signal project
-Shared XArray library source files
+Shared PB-CT-DF-signal project source files
 PbiDF.cpp file contains code for extraction of dark-field signal from in-line phase-contrast images

 Here are the steps: